yoo2001818/linsql/DESIGN.md

 yasqlp returns AST for select statements.
 This is hardly useful for actually executing query, as all the information is scattered across objects.

-We need more efficient structure for expressing such case, which is partially described below section.
+We need more efficient structure for expressing such case, which is described below.

 #### Aggregation
 Aggregations are done at (almost) last step of query execution - it gets